 With this guide, learn how to adapt your sales pitch strategy to entice buyers to try your offering.
 Read on for the definition of sales pitch, different types, examples, and templates, as well as how to craft a unique sales pitch.

 What is a sales pitch?

 A sales pitch is a message or sales script designed to lead your prospect to a certain action, such as scheduling an appointment or demo.
-Sales pitches set the tone for the entire customer relationship, so getting them right is essential to successful sales.
+A sales pitch sets the tone for the entire customer relationship, so getting your pitch right is essential for a successful sale.

 The first step in developing a great sales pitch is changing your mindset.
-A sales pitch should be used to begin a conversation—not to sell a product.
-Keep that in mind, and your quota will thank you.
+You should use a sales pitch to begin a conversation—not to sell a product.
+Keep this in mind, and your quota will thank you.

 Types of sales pitches

 Sales pitches are not one-size-fits-all.
 There are many different sales pitches depending on your product, your company, and how far along you are in the sales pipeline.
 Types of sales pitches include:

 - Social media pitch

 - One-line sales pitch